 Most countries are not developing regions from scratch but using pre-existing educational and scientific potential and structures, and supporting their development in the sphere of cybersecurity.
 France has push for a centre of excellence (pôle d'excellence) in Brittany where some of its most reputed engineering schools are located, as well as its centre for military instruction.
-Finland has supported the development of the JyvSecTec in Jyväskylä where high-tech industry had already been developing.
+Finland has supported the development of the JyvSecTec in Jyväskylä where hightech industry had already been developing.
 Germany and the Netherland have been developing their education under the term 'cluster development'.
-Germany has its software cluster around the Rhineland-Palatinate state (it extends in the neighbouring regions and is relatively near Bonn where the BSI is headquartered).
+Germany has its software cluster around the Rhineland-Palatinate state (it extends in the neighbouring regions and is relatively near Bonn where the Federal Office for Information Security (BSI) is headguartered).
 The Netherlands has its Security Delta in The Hague, where the main administration is.
 To develop their regions and industries, Finland and Germany, and also Estonia, have made use of regional subsidies offered by the European Union.

 Estonia, due to its size and the 2007 cyber-attacks, can be seen as a region in itself, developing its cyber capabilities and notably cyber education through development policies.
-It is the location of the NATO Cooperative Cyber Defence Centre of Excellence (CCDCoE) and has also gained access to EU development funds which it has allocated to IT and cybersecurity education.
+It is the location of the NATO Cooperative Cyber Defence Centre of Excellence (CCDCoE) and has also gained access to the European Union development funds which it has allocated to IT and cybersecurity education.
 In combination with its e-citizenship and e-government initiatives, it enjoys a very good reputation in cybersecurity.